 The artwork featured in ReFrame’s 2025 posters, tickets, website, and merchandise was produced through a commissioned collaboration between artists Alice Olsen Williams, an Indigenous quilt maker, and Gillian Turnham, a practitioner of traditional Islamic geometric art.
 The resulting artwork, digitally rendered by Michael Morritt, reveals a natural harmony between Alice’s quilting and Gillian’s geometric work.
-It reflects ReFrame’s core values while recognizing the inter-connection we have with each other and with the natural world.
+It reflects ReFrame’s core values while recognizing the interconnections we share with each other and with the natural world.
 ReFrame is deeply grateful to these artists for their contributions.

 Alice Olsen Williams is a certified public school teacher.
 While looking after their four children and their home, Alice completed her B.A. from Trent University, Peterborough, ON, as well as developing her skills in beadwork and sewing.
 In 1980 she discovered quilting, mastering the techniques which allow her to create the meticulous hand-quilting in her bed coverings and wall hangings.
 Gradually Alice formed the concepts which would be the basis for her distinctive style and work.
 Blending her cultural heritage into a unified whole, she envisions the central motif to depict the symbols and themes of her mother’s Anishinaabe culture, surrounded by the conventional North American quilting blocks and patterns which were developed and continue to be evolved by those women and their descendants who came to this Land from Europe, the legacy of her father’s people.
 Through her understanding of the teachings of the Elders, Alice has created her own Life symbol.
 She continues to grow as an artist, searching for new ways to express the Spirit of Creation in the images of her designs.